 Be sure to keep an eye on the kiddos to ensure they are petting the animals properly and to prevent any unwanted incidents.
 When walking around be on the lookout for Emu eggs and of course piles of poo.
 We spent a lot of time here and would have likely returned if nap time wasn’t calling.
 It did get really hot as there isn’t much shade in this area.
 Be sure to have sunscreen on, because all the shaded areas are taken by the kangaroos!

-Other Tips and Recommendations for Visiting the Zoo
+Other Tips and Recommendations for Visiting Kentucky Down Under

 We thoroughly enjoyed our visit to Kentucky Down Under.
-We do have a few tips and recommendation that may help make your experience at the adventure zoo even better.
+We do have a few tips and recommendations that may help make your experience at the adventure zoo even better.

 - BRING WATER AND SUNSCREEN- The Kentucky Down Under Adventure Zoo does allow you to bring in your own water and food if you so desire to bring them in.